A Guide to Extracurricular Activities: Grade 11

 If your extracurricular activities include athletic involvement, and you’re an especially talented athlete, you’ll need to learn about the athletic recruitment process (if you haven’t already done so) and determine whether it might play a role in your college application process.
 You can check out our CollegeVine blog post on getting noticed by athletic recruiters for more advice about this process, and of course, your coach will be there to assist you if you’re eventually recruited by one or more colleges.

 The coach or advisor of your extracurricular should be able to help you determine which schools are well-known for your chosen activity and whether the college version of that activity suits your other plans for college.
-You might also try getting in touch with alumni of your high school who were high achievers in your extracurricular, and asking them how they navigated the transition to college.
+You might also try getting in touch with alumni of your high school who were high achievers in your extracurricular and ask them how they navigated the transition to college.

 Here at CollegeVine, we certainly don’t want to overwhelm you or stress you out with this assessment of your 11th-grade extracurricular involvement.
 However, it’s important that you understand that 11th grade is a special year, one that can have a significant impact upon your future.
 This impact deserves your intention not only within the classroom, but in your extracurricular activities.